sanhancluster/rur/README.md

 By San Han

-A package for reading and computing various versions of RAMSES hydro and particle data.
+A package for reading and analysing various versions of RAMSES hydro and particle data.

 Setup
 -----------------------------